Banner for White Space In Graphic Design

 What Is Whitespace in Design

 In design, whitespace, sometimes interchangeably used as negative space, is crucial.
-So, what are white spaces?
+So, what are white space examples?
 Although labeled as the ‘white space,’ it’s not always white in designs.
 It covers the area between design elements, including within typography glyphs.
 It creates distinctive sections between every element on the page, i.e., the headline, the text, one block of element from the next, and unrelated descriptions.

 Indeed, whitespace is integral for balancing design elements and enhancing visual communication.
 But did you know it also plays a significant role in creating hierarchy and contrast in your designs?
 In simple terms, white space isn’t just empty space; it’s a strategic design element.
 Therefore, embrace its power in your graphic design projects and witness how it enhances clarity and professionalism in content layouts.